megulo25/nexus-backend/README.md

 ./migrate.sh
 ```

-It handles the entire pipeline interactively — YouTube download, duration updates, file copying, and backend import — in one step.
+Place your Spotify CSV exports in `search/spotify_playlists/{username}/` (the directory name must match a backend username), then run the script.
+It processes all CSVs in the directory as playlists for that user — handling YouTube download, duration updates, file copying, and backend import in one step.
 See the [search module README](../search/README.md) for details.

 <details>
 <summary>Manual import (advanced)</summary>